cjm715/mgym/README.md

 # Multi-agent gym environments

 This repository has a collection of multi-agent gym environments.

-DISCLAIMER: This project is still a work-in-progress.
+DISCLAIMER: This project is in its early stages --- it is still a work in progress.

 ## Dependencies
 * `gym`